 The law applicable can either be the law of a Contracting State or the law of a non-Contracting State.
-See, supra, paras 37-42-4444.
+See, supra, paras 42-44.

-See, supra, paras 18 and 4343.
-For example, in the specific case of the return of the child to his or hertheir State of origin or the relocation in a third State it may be more appropriate to apply the law of the State of origin of the child or the law of the third State to measures for his or hertheir protection, even where that State is not a Contracting State to the Convention.
+See, supra, paras 18 and 43.
+For example, in the specific case of the return of the child to their State of origin or the relocation in a third State it may be more appropriate to apply the law of the State of origin of the child or the law of the third State to measures for their protection, even where that State is not a Contracting State to the Convention.